ocaml/dune/doc/concepts.rst

     File "blah.ml", line 42, characters 5-10:
     Error: ...

-Which can be a problem as you editor might think that ``blah.ml`` is at the root of your project.
-What you should write instead is:
+Which can be a problem, as you editor might think that ``blah.ml`` is at the root of your project.
+Instead, this is a better way to write it:

 ::